 All agricultural colleges in the United States are state institutions and all have important links to the federal government.
 Federal and state legislation does not merely define the general areas in which colleges of agriculture are to work.
 It also specifies within limits, how the work is to be carried out.
-Since the early days of rural sociology, the colleges have had three administrative subdivisions which cut into each department.
+Since the emply days of rural sociology the colleges have had three administrative subdivisions which cut into each department.
 Though their form has changed a bit over the years, each of these exists today.
 These are teaching, research, and extension.
 In recent years many of the colleges have added a fourth such administrative division.
 It deals with international programs.
 Each of these has a budget line.
 Any given department of rural sociology probably has all the first three, and a number have the fourth as well.
-I make a point of this, because each budgeted responsibility sets its own type of obligations upon the faculty of the department and some of these are sharply contradictory.
+I make a point of this, because each budgeted responsibility sets its own type of obligations upon the faculty of the department and some of these are which requires both to pay.
+This area, too, is administered in the college by a 'director' or an associate dean.
+This are of the college is usually called the Agricultural Experiment Station (sometimes Senearch Station).
+The 'experiment Station' is not a place.
+It is an administrative division of the college of agriculture which provides funds for agricultural research on topics set, within limits, by state and federal legislation.
+Practically all of the research work is carried on at the main campus of the college.
+This partly because the projects are conducted by professors and research assistants.
+Both must stay close to the campus - the professors because they teach, the assistants because they are graduate students.
+There is another reason why they stay on campus.
+As researchers they are more and more dependent upon complex laboratory equipment, computers, library facilities, and the expertise of other professors.
+On campus, these are available.
+Off campus, they are not.

 The first of these is teaching undergraduates and graduate students, as well as a few "farm short-course" (non-degree) students.
 The monies for this are provided by the state.
 Ordinarily an associate dean administers this under the dean of the college.
-The organization of teaching in colleges of agriculture is much the same as it is in the liberal arts colleges, and requires no special elaboration.
+The organization of teaching in colleges of agriculture is much the same as it is in other colleges, and requires no special elaboration.